 - Destroy all current stockpiles of APLs.

-- Identify and clear all mined areas under their jurisdiction or control within 10 years.
+- Identify and clear all mined areas under their jurisdiction or control.

 - Assist other states in clearing and destroying mines, if able, and provide assistance to landmine victims.

-- Report annually to the U.N. the numbers, types, and locations of any landmines under their control, and the status of efforts to destroy any landmines under their control.
+- Report annually to the U.N. on any landmines under their control, and the status of efforts to destroy them.